PureHolisticWellness lotus logoPureHolisticWellness

 • The Role of Sleep Disturbances – Sleep disturbances are another common culprit.
 Hot flashes and night sweats can disrupt your sleep, leading to insomnia or poor-quality rest.
 Additionally, stress and anxiety, which may be heightened during menopause, can further exacerbate fatigue.
 Understanding these causes is the first step toward finding solutions that work for you.

 • How Stress and Anxiety Contribute – Menopause can be a stressful time due to the physical changes and the emotional impact of transitioning to a new life stage.
 The hormonal fluctuations themselves can cause increased stress and anxiety, which further drain your energy reserves.
-Stress triggers the release of cortisol, a hormone that, at high levels, can lead to feelings of tiredness and exhaustion.
+Stress triggers the release of cortisol, a hormone that, at elevated levels, may contribute to feelings of tiredness and exhaustion.

 Daily Habits to Combat Fatigue